gooddata/gooddata-python-sdk/gooddata-sdk/README.md

 The `gooddata-sdk` package provides a clean and convenient Python API to interact with [GoodData.CN](https://www.gooddata.com/developers/cloud-native/).

 At the moment the SDK provides services to inspect and interact with the Semantic Model and consume analytics:
+* Workspaces Sevice
+* Workspace Content Service
+* Data Source Service
+* User Service
+* Permission Service
-* Catalog Service
+* Organization Service
-* Insights Service
+* Insight Service
 * Compute Service
 * Table Service